writetohoney/ai-in-public-sector/syllabus.md

 ### Session 8 — Design, Administrative Burden & the Human in the Loop

-Human-centred and service design in government, accessibility, and administrative burden — and the hardest governance question AI raises: meaningful human control.
+Human-centred and service design in government, accessibility, and administrative burden and the hardest governance question AI raises: meaningful human control.
 When a decision is made by or through a system, who is accountable, and how can a person affected by it get an explanation and contest it?
 If the honest answer is "no one" and "they can't," the system should not be making that decision.

 *Tension: Automating a service versus preserving accessible, humane, contestable decisions.*

 *Discussion: For a real automated public-sector decision, trace the accountability and the route to contest it.
 Does a genuine human role survive?*

+**Diagnostic — Dimension 6 · Feedback and correction.** *Can it learn that it is wrong from the people affected and change course?* How does your institution find out it has harmed someone?
+What does a person have to do to contest a decision, and how many give up?

 **Recommended Material:**
 - [Administrative Burden: Policy-making by Other Means](https://www.russellsage.org/sites/default/files/Herd-Moynihan-introduction.pdf) (2022) — Herd & Moynihan (introduction)